My Chemical Romance’s Debut Album Turns 18

 The record subsequently piqued interest from larger labels, and the band was later signed to Reprise Records and Warner Bros.
 Records, where they recorded their next three albums before breaking up in 2013.
 They’re best known for their 2006 album, The Black Parade.

-The anniversary is more special for My Chemical Romance fans, who dubbed themselves the “MCRmy,” a play on “army” and the acronym for My Chemical Romance, as the band reunited last October.
-After a six year break, they announced their reunion show last Halloween, and the show took place on December 20 at the Shrine Auditorium in Los Angeles.
-Shortly after they announced US and European tour dates.
+The anniversary is more special for My Chemical Romance groupies, who dubbed themselves the “MCRmy,” a play on “army” and the acronym for My Chemical Romance, as the band reunited last October.
+After a six-year break, they announced their reunion show last Halloween, and the show took place on December 20 at the Shrine Auditorium in Los Angeles.
+Shortly after they announced U.S. and European tour dates.

-So far, the members of My Chemical Romance have not publicly acknowledged their special day.
+So far, the members of My Chemical Romance have not publicly acknowledged the event.
 Fans took to Twitter to share their appreciation and to reminisce on how far My Chemical Romance has come since 2002.

-“Happy release day to my personal favorite mcr album #mychemicalromance,” a fan tweeted.
+“Happy release day to my personal favorite mcr album #mychemicalromance,” a follower tweeted.

-“Happy 18th birthday to one of my favorite albums of all time…I’ve been a fan from day one and I’ll be a fan till the end…if you don’t have this on repeat all day today you’re doing it wrong!” a fan reminisced.
+“Happy 18th birthday to one of my favorite albums of all time…I’ve been a fan from day one and I’ll be a fan till the end…if you don’t have this on repeat all day today you’re doing it wrong!” another person reminisced.

-“I hold Bullets era My Chemical Romance very close to my heart… happy 18 years bby,” another added with a black heart emoji.
+“I hold Bullets era My Chemical Romance very close to my heart… happy 18 years bby,” wrote another follower, who also added a black heart emoji.

-“happy birthday to bullets and that whole era! they really didn’t know what was going to come and i am so proud of them #mychemicalromance,” a final fan gushed.
+“happy birthday to bullets and that whole era! they really didn’t know what was going to come and i am so proud of them #mychemicalromance,” a final person gushed.

 They postponed their reunion tour until 2021 due to COVID-19.
 In the meantime, lead singer Gerard Way’s comic book, The Umbrella Academy has been adapted into a Netflix series.
 Season 1 of the show premiered in February of 2019, and the second season is due to air on July 31.